chiku/mjwm/README.md

 The application runs on a POSIX system with a C++ runtime.

-For compiling the aplication you need make and a recent C++ compiler.
+For compiling the aplication you need make, automake, autoconf and a recent C++ compiler.
 This application has compiled fine with g++ 4.6, g++ 4.8 and clang++ 3.3.

 Installation from source
 ------------------------